shmalex/bash_fun/README.md

 # Network

-List of processes that use port 80
+List of processes that use port 443
 `lsof -i:443`

+# Install SSH certificate

+The first step is to create a key pair on the client machine (usually your computer):
+`ssh-keygen`

+Copy the Public Key to CentOS Server
+`ssh-copy-id username@remote_host`

+done